toth12/let-them-speak-toth/src/assets/files/essays/essay-9.md

 The ethically informed representation explained above, however, does not  answer the last question I will address here: what can words, voices, and video images recorded well after the fact say about emotional realities from the remote past?

+## <a href="essay-10">Click here to continue</a>

 <p id="fn-1" class="footnote">1.
 Fortunoff Archive, HVT-178,  Eugene N. Holocaust testimony.</p>
 <p id="fn-2" class="footnote">2.
 USC Shoah Foundation, 949, Oral history interview with Elizabeth Deutsch.</p>
 <p id="fn-3" class="footnote">3.
 USHMM, RG-50.165*0133, Oral history interview with Elie Wiesel.</p>
+<p id="fn-4" class="footnote">4.
+The difficulty of writing about millions without homogenizing their experience is an old challenge of history, as Garbarini writes, "An examination of Jews’ values and perceptions must wrestle with an issue familiar to historians of the Holocaust in particular and to social and cultural historians in general: how to depict mass experience without effacing individual differences." <i>Numbered days</i>p.
+5.</p>